Prince Hat Under the Ground: Source

+The tale was provided by Swedish author Sven Sederström from Blekinge.
+In his original version, the heroine is named Lina.

 Synopsis

 A king has three daughters.
 One day, he wants to go to the fair, and promises to bring his daughters a present.
 After much insistence, the youngest asks for the "three singing leaves".

 The king goes to the fair and has no luck in finding the requested item, until he wanders off and follows a melodious sound to a hazel-bush containing three golden leaves that produce sounds.
 The king approaches the hazel-bush to pluck the leaves, but a voice stops him, saying that the leaves belong to "Prince Hatt under the Earth".

 The king makes a deal with the voice: he can take the leaves, but has to promise to deliver to Prince Hatt the first thing that greets the king on his returns.
 So he brings the leaves home and his youngest daughter welcomes him.
 Because of his rash promise, the king has to give his daughter to Prince Hat under the Ground.

 The princess goes to Prince Hat's lair and spends the days all alone in his subterranean abode, but when night falls, he returns and he is always tender and caring.

 The problem is that she has promised him never to see his face.
 Three years pass and she has three children.
 She increasingly becomes less lonely and happier.
 Three years in a row, she visits her father's castle, when he remarries and her two sisters marry.
 However, the king's new consort makes her believe that she has to see her husband's face, because he might be a troll.
 At the third visit, her stepmother gives her a wax candle that she is to hold over her sleeping husband to see his face.
 To her happy surprise, she sees a beautiful young man, but a drop of wax falls onto his chest.
 He wakes up in horror, but now he is blind and the abode has turned into a hollow of toads and snakes.

 The princess follows him on his wanderings, and she has to leave her children one by one.
 When she a second time fails to keep a promise, he disappears.
-After long searches, she is helped by three old women, who each give her a golden spinning wheel, a golden reel for yarning, and a money-producing purse embroidered with golden silk.
+After long searches, she is helped by three old women, who give her a golden spinning wheel, a golden reel for yarning, and a money-producing purse embroidered with golden silk.
 At last, the princess arrives at a castle, where a troll queen is preparing for marriage with Prince Hat.

 Through bribing the troll queen with the golden objects, the princess gets to share the bed with her prince for three nights, but the troll queen has given him a potion so that he does not notice anything during these nights.
 It is not until the third night that he manages to stay awake and sees that his wife has found him.
 The spell is broken and they live happily everafter.